 may continue to surround the chambers and around the perimeter.
-The embedment backfill stone should fully encompass the chambers and should continue over the top the chamber crown to a minimum height of 12" (300 mm) for the HS180 chambers and 6" (150 mm) for the HS75 chambers.
+The embedment backfill stone should fully encompass the chambers and should continue over the top the chamber crown to a minimum height of 6" (150 mm) for the HS31 and HS75 chambers.
 The backfill should also extend evenly from the chambers to the sidewalls of the excavation.